 Finally, if a tenant is creating a nuisance to others or repeatedly violating the lease rules, you may have to issue an Eviction Notice.
 There may need to be a documented pattern of noise complaints or other violations as well as attempts to resolve the issue before seeking eviction.
-Make an Eviction Process Worksheet in advance.
+To help evaluate whether this is the right course of action, you can use an Eviction Process Worksheet.

 When other tenants complain about noise that really is not bad, or outside the listed quiet hours, you may need to get creative to solve the problem.
 Mediating conflicts between tenants can be tricky, but can also be worthwhile.
 If one tenant plays the drums, while another has an infant that needs to nap, simply exchanging schedules and being courteous could solve the problem.
 Other creative solutions to this sort of problem could involve installing more effective noise insulation or providing a drumming practice space further away.

 What if college students have too many friends in their unit?

 Too many friends coming over can actually be a problem.
 First off, when there are many people coming and going, it may be a sign that more people are living in the unit than listed on the lease.
 It could also be a sign that your renters are listing a room or their unit on a short-term rental platform.
 Next, those friends may create problems for other tenants, or pose security risks.
 The most common related issue for many urban settings involves security doors to common areas being left unlocked, or ajar, for the constant stream of guests, which can allow trespassers access to a building’s common areas.